matloff/fasteR/README.md

 [1] 16.96333
 ```

+Let's take apart that first line:

-What did that first line do?
-First, **tg$supp == 'OJ'** produces a
-vector of TRUEs and FALSEs.
-The lines in which supplement = OJ produce
+1.  **tg$supp == 'OJ'** produces a vector of TRUEs and FALSEs.
+The lines of **tg** in which supplement = OJ produce TRUE, the rest FALSE.

+2. The expression **tg[tg$supp == 'OJ',]** says, "Extract from **tg**
+the rows in which the supplement was OJ."
+(Since the field following the
+comma is blank, we are placing no restriction on the columns, just
+taking them all.)

+3. For convenience, we assigned that result to **tgoj**.
+The latter
+now consists of all rows of **tg** with the OJ supplement.

-TRUE, the rest FALSE.
-We saw above that TRUEs and FALSEs can be
+We saw earlier that TRUEs and FALSEs can be interpreted as 1s and 0s in
-interpreted as 1s and 0s in a context like that of the **sum** function,
-but here they are used to select indices.
+a context like that of the **sum** function, but they can also be used

-In the context here, **tg$supp == 'OJ'** appeared in a row-indices
+to select indices.
+In the context here, **tg$supp == 'OJ'** appeared in
-context.
-R takes this to mean that we want just those rows of **tg** that
+a row-indices context.
+R takes this to mean that we want just those
-produced the TRUEs.
-(The column-index field, after the comma, was blank,
+rows of **tg** that produced the TRUEs.
+(The column-index field, after
-so we want all columns of those rows.)
+the comma, was blank, so we want all columns of those rows.)

 So **tgoj** does become those rows of **tg**.
 In other words, we
 extracted the rows of **tg** for which the supplement was orange juice,